PLG solutions

 The storage area

-Only with good planning can you run a warehouse with the greatest possible economic success.
-However, because a wide variety of influences and factors have to be taken into account here, successful warehouse planning is a very complex process that can be divided into three areas: receiving, storage and shipping.
+You can run a warehouse with the greatest possible economic success only with good planning.
+However, since a wide variety of influences and factors have to be taken into account here, successful warehouse planning is a very complex process that can be divided into three areas: receiving, storage and shipping.

 Warehouse planning with combined storage systems